Why you can trust The Zebra

 Defensive driving discount

-We've partnered with iDriveSafely as an affordable option for online defensive driving courses.
-Available in nearly every state, taking a course can help you maintain a good driving record and save money on car insurance in the long run.
+By showing proof of completion of a defensive driving course to your insurer, you can earn a discount.
+Such courses enhance safety, reducing insurance risks and costs.
+We've partnered with iDriveSafely as an affordable option.
+Available in most states, their courses can help you maintain a good driving record and save money on car insurance.
 Learn more about iDriveSafely's defensive driving classes.

 Equipment discount